What is aortic valve regurgitation?

 What causes aortic regurgitation?

-The most common causes of severe aortic regurgitation are weakening of the valve tissue due to aging processes, which can cause the valve flaps to become floppy.
-Mild aortic regurgitation is commonly caused by high blood pressure, bacterial infection of the heart valve or injury.
+Common causes of severe aortic regurgitation are weakening of the valve tissue due to aging processes, high blood pressure, bacterial infection of the heart tissue, untreated syphilis or injury.

 How is aortic regurgitation treated?

-Mild aortic regurgitation may be treatable with medications to prevent stroke or medications that help maintain the heart’s pumping rhythm, but surgical repairs are usually required in more severe cases.
+Mild aortic regurgitation may be treatable with medications to reduce blood clotting and reduce the risk of stroke, but surgical repairs or replacement are often needed.

 Understanding your heart valve problem: Which solution may be right for you?